CISteefel/CrunchTope/docs/input_file/geochemical_conditions.md

   | parts per million   | ppm                  |

-In each case, the use of the "ppm" units refers to the parts per million of the solute using the molecular weight.of the primary species to which it refers.
-Therefore, if the primary species is NO$_3^-$, then the concentration in ppm is calculated using the molecular weight of NO$_3^-$ (not, for example, using N).
+In each case, the use of the "ppm" units refers to the parts per million of the solute using the molecular weight of the primary species to which it refers.
+Therefore, if the primary species is $NO_3^-$, then the concentration in ppm is calculated using the molecular weight of $NO_3^-$ (not, for example, using N).

 #### Equilibrate_surface